Star Trek Movies

 Remarkable quotes: "Botany Bay.
 Botany Bay?
 Oh no!"
 (Chekov), "Jim, I'm your doctor, and I'm your friend.
 Get back your command.
 Get it back before you turn into part of this collection.
 Before you really do grow old."
 (Bones), "Khaaaaan!"
 (Kirk), "Remember."
 (Spock), "I have been... and always shall be... your friend."
 (Spock)

-Remarkable scene: Spock's death was the probably saddest scene in Star Trek so far.
+Remarkable scene: Spock's death is the arguably saddest scene ever to appear on Star Trek.

 Remarkable ship: the Reliant, actually the first Starfleet ship design other than the Enterprise

-Remarkable fact: Kirk was the first cadet to succeed in the no-win Kobayashi Maru scenario - because he modified the test parameters so that there was a chance to win.
+Remarkable fact: Kirk was the first cadet to successfully pass the no-win Kobayashi Maru test - because he modified the test parameters so that there was a chance to win.

 Star Trek III: The